SSWConsulting/SSW.People.Profiles/Sam-Wagner/Sam-Wagner.md

 [[imgBadge]]
 | ![SQL Server](../badges/Developer-sql-server.png)

-Sam is a Software Engineer at SSW.
-Coming from a background in low-level programming, but he has cut his teeth on web development using ASP.NET core, EF Core and Angular.
-He's also got experience with the Power Platform using PowerApps, PowerAutomate and Microsoft's Dataverse to build CRMs.
+Sam comes from a background of low-level programming, but he has cut his teeth on web development using ASP.NET core, EF Core and Angular.
+He's also worked with the Microsoft Power Platform using PowerApps, PowerAutomate and the Dataverse to build Dynamics CRMs.

 ## .NET